zhengqigao/Sampler/README.md

 ## Introduction

-This library is dedicated to providing a comprehensive collection of sampling methods, including but not limited to classical sampling techniques, deep learning-based samplers, and rare event samplers.
+This library is dedicated to providing a comprehensive collection of sampling methods, including but not limited to classical sampling techniques, deep learning-based samplers (specifically, normalizing flows).
 It is designed with PyTorch data formats in mind for seamless integration into modern machine learning workflows.

 **This project is under active development and will be updated daily.** At this point, the implemented functions are in Beta stage.
-Things (functions, code structures, documentations, even the library name) might be subjected to change without notice.
+Things (functions, code structures, method arguments, class definitions) might be subjected to change without notice.
 If you are interested in using the library, we suggest to take a try and check back later for updates.
 Also, please feel free to raise an issue for any bugs or feature requests.
+We will gradually add tutorials and documentations for better user experience.

 ## Installation

-When we believe the library is stable enough, we will release the first version on pypi and conda.
-For now, to install the package, the `pip` command is needed.
+When we believe the library is stable enough, we will release it on pypi and conda.
+For now, installing the library can be done with the `pip` command.

 ```bash